kennethrioja/secondbrain/talks.md

 # 16.01.2024 – BLAST (Lachaux, 2019, Lyon) – Sylvie
 - Punitive response with more time to wait can be a motivational punishment
 - RT measures : Intensity and stability

+# 11.12.2023 – UNIGE, Innosuisse Business Training Concept

+Here is a list of each of the take home messages I got from the courses :

+1. Pitch: build trust, simulate interest in your company (not your product), start a conversation.
+“Our (product) Helps (people) Who want to (action) By (our uniqueness) And Unlike (market analysis)”

+2. Top 3 reasons of failure : No market; Ran out of… (cash); Not the right… (team)

+3. Market Analysis: Do a Lean Canvas and a Value Proposition Canvas.

+4. Accounting: (So much to say) GAAP, Accounting Equation, Balance Sheet, Income Statement, Statement of Cash Flow

+5. Financial Planning: People/staff cost the most

+6. IP Protection: Trademarks, Copyrights, Design, Patents

+7. WhereToPlay: Compete in different market

+8. Financing & Funding: Market Pull not Technology Push.
+Grasp investors by showing you have clients.

+9. Building a strong team: Never pay with a share.

+10. Product Development: Go for the low hanging fruits within a short amount of time.
+Start with value then you can define cost.

+11. Presentation skill: Call for action, focus on the problem you're trying to solve.

 # 07.12.2023 - UNIGE, Numérique et Inclusion à l'école: quelles réponses dans la formation à l'enseignement ?